 NeighborhoodScout's analysis shows that the Eastern Illinois University neighborhood has a greater concentration of residents currently enrolled in college than 99.7% of the neighborhoods in the U.S. With 79.0% of the population here attending college, this is very much a college-focused neighborhood.

-In addition, the Eastern Illinois University neighborhood stands out for having an average per capita income lower than 98.0% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Eastern Illinois University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.0% of the neighborhoods in America.

 Also, one of the really interesting characteristics about the Eastern Illinois University neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 4.7% of college-friendly places to live in the state of Illinois.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Eastern Illinois University neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the Eastern Illinois University neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 75.9% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.3% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Some neighborhoods have more internal cohesiveness than others.
 While other neighborhoods feel like a collection of strangers who just happen to live near each other.
 Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
 NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the Eastern Illinois University neighborhood.
 In the Eastern Illinois University neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 99.4% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.